EdoParis/BlazorCharts/BlazorCharts/README.md

 	- Clear: to remove all the existing data from the model

-Use the data structures you find in *BlazorCharts.Structures* to fill the data model.
+Use the data structures you find in *BlazorGraphs.Structures* to fill the data model.